-In general, all the rights, including mineral, gas, timber, and water go with the property.
+In general, all the rights, including minerals, gas, timber, and water go with the property.
 Occasionally, especially in Clinton County, the mineral rights will be excepted from the property.
 These mineral exceptions are almost always very old and date back to when there was some mining in the northern Adirondacks.
-Today mining is almost non existent in the Adirondacks and the Adirondack Park Agency regulates heavily against it.
+Today mining is almost non-existent in the Adirondacks and the Adirondack Park Agency regulates heavily against it.
 Only in cases where mining is completely impractical would I purchase or sell property with a mineral rights exception.

 What if I have questions after I purchase land in the Adirondacks?